 What does TypeScript support mean?
 What typings are included?

 TypeScript support includes support for all functions/methods, and properties of Dynamoose.
-It does not have typings or contracts between your Schema and Documents you create.
-All type checks between your Schema and Documents is handled at runtime as part of Dynamoose, and not part of the TypeScript typings.
+It does not have typings or contracts between your Schema and Items you create.
+All type checks between your Schema and Items is handled at runtime as part of Dynamoose, and not part of the TypeScript typings.

-At some point we hope to explore the potiental of adding typings to ensure your Documents conform to your Schemas.
+At some point we hope to explore the potential of adding typings to ensure your Items conform to your Schemas.
 However this raises a lot of questions regarding if it's even possible to have such dynamic typings in TypeScript, as well as edge cases that have not been considered yet.